About this website

 iPhone Photography

-During a trip to Las Vegas in 2012 I began using iPhone as a point and shoot camera.
+During a trip to Las Vegas in 2012, I began using iPhone as a point and shoot camera.
 I was surprised by the quality of the photos the iPhone 5 produced.

 Wynn @ Encore, Las Vegas, Shot on iPhone 5S

 Walking through a city without a heavy camera bag felt so liberating.
-No heavy camera was dangling from my neck and I could immediately check the photos I made on a big screen - and if necessary, delete and re-take them.
+No camera was dangling from my neck and I could immediately check the photos I made on a big screen - and if necessary, delete and re-take them.
 It was like I just rediscovered photography.
 Here are a few photos I took during that trip to Las Vegas.
 All photos shot on iPhone 5.

 Head to the blog to learn more about my approach to iPhone Photography, which camera apps and which photo editing apps I use and learn how I use them.